filamentphp/filament/packages/forms/docs/03-fields/06-checkbox-list.md

      ->bulkToggleable()
  ```

-## Populating automatically from a relationship
+## Integrating with an Eloquent relationship

 You may employ the `relationship()` method to configure a relationship to automatically retrieve and save options from: